Shot from back of classroom of diverse students raising hands, teacher at front

 Senior year is important in preparing for college, and your classes will play a large role in that.
 Here's some advice on how to choose your classes.

 Senior year course selection can be a tricky thing.
-With only one year left, you need to make sure you take all your required classes so you can get into the college of your dreams and graduate on time.
-Don’t go at it alone.
-Seek out tips and advice and go to your school counselor for help too.
-But you can start by checking out Isabella’s video below for tips on how to choose your senior year classes to fit your future goals and path to graduation.
+With only one year left of high school, you need to make sure you take all your required classes so you can get into the college of your dreams and graduate on time.
+Don’t go at it alone; seek out tips and advice and go to your school counselor for help too.
+You can start by checking out Isabella’s video below for tips on how to choose your senior year classes to fit your future goals and path to graduation.

 Take college classes